 - Add honey, salt, and cinnamon.
 Blend for about 2 minutes or until there are no more chunks left.

-- Strain through a cheese cloth Buy cheesecloth here into a bowl. (now I use a nut milk bag, and its so much easier!heres the one I have Squeeze the cheesecloth (or nut bag) to get all the liquid.
+- Strain through a cheesecloth into a bowl. (now I use a nut milk bag, and it's so much easier!
+Squeeze the cheesecloth (or nut bag) to get all the liquid.
 I usually do half at a time.